 The primary responsibilities of the Nomination Committee are, among other matters, to assist the Board to review the size and structure of the Board and make recommendations to the Board on the selection of individuals nominated for directorships and on the appointment or re-appointment of Directors to the Board.
-The Nomination Committee is also responsible for assessing the independence of INEDs and reviewing the Nomination Policy and the Board Diversity Policy of the Company periodically and making recommendation on any proposed revisions to the Board where necessary.
+The Nomination Committee is also responsible for assessing the independence of INEDs and reviewing the Nomination Policy and the Board Diversity Policy of the Company (as defined under the sub-sections below) periodically and making recommendation on any proposed revisions to the Board where necessary.

-During the year, the Nomination Committee has (i) reviewed the size, composition and structure of the Board; (ii) reviewed the independence of INEDs; (iii) discussed and recommended the Board the appointment of a non-executive Director in accordance with the Nomination Policy and Board Diversity Policy of the Company; and (iv) reviewed the implementation of the Nomination Policy and the Board Diversity policy.
+During the year, the Nomination Committee has (i) reviewed the size, composition and structure of the Board; (ii) reviewed the independence of INEDs; (iii) discussed and recommended the Board the Board candidates for re-election by shareholders at the AGM; and (iv) reviewed the implementation of the Nomination Policy and the Board Diversity Policy.

-Two meetings were held by the Nomination Committee during the year.
+One meeting was held by the Nomination Committee during the year.
 Attendance of the members is set out below:

-Members of Nomination Committee Number of meeting(s) attended/eligible to attend
+Number of meeting(s) attended/eligible to attend

+Members of Nomination Committee

-Mr. Cheng Chi-Him, Conrad (Chairman) 2/2
+Mr. Cheng Chi-Him, Conrad (Chairman) 1/1

-Mr. Cheung Pak To, Patrick 2/2
+Mr. Cheung Pak To, Patrick 1/1

-Mr. To Chun Wai 2/2
+Mr. To Chun Wai 1/1